danhuyle508/Lab-02/README.md

 Number and name of feature: Sort the Images

-Estimate of time needed to complete:
+Estimate of time needed to complete: 20 minutes

-Start time:
+Start time: 12:30

-Finish time:
+Finish time: 1:00

-Actual time needed to complete:
+Actual time needed to complete: 30 minutes